k2view-academy/K2View-Academy/articles/38_reports/06_design_report_layout.md

 Fabric's **Reports** application provides various controls that enable representation of your data in many different ways.
 Examples for such controls are:

-* **Tables** - a flexible control that allows grouping, headers and footers, aggregates, sorting, etc. Individual cells can host other controls such as image and more.
+* **Tables** - a flexible control that allows grouping, headers and footers, aggregates, sorting, etc. Individual cells can host other controls such as images and more.
 This report displays tabular data in rows and columns.
-* **Lists** - a free-form layout for repeating data record.
+* **Lists** - a free-form layout for a repeating data record.
 * Various types of **charts**, **pivot tables** and many more tools.

 The reports can be created using numerous types of layouts: